bridgefoundry/bridgefoundry.github.io/README.md

 =======================

-This site is build with [Jeykll](https://jekyllrb.com/) and hosted on [Github Pages](https://pages.github.com/) -- pushing the master branch will update the website.
+This site is build with [Jeykll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/) -- pushing the main branch will update the website.